-Dan Stever, Klausing Group’s Director of Employee Development and Outreach, has been elected to the Lexington Tree Board.
+Dan Stever, Klausing Group’s Director of Education and Outreach, has been elected as Lexington Tree Board's interim chair.
 The Tree Board is a champion of trees and their environmental, economic and social benefits for our community.
 The board advises public and private organizations on matters of care, preservation, planting, removal and replacement of trees in parks, along streets, in public areas and throughout the community.

 Spring is in the air, and that means action at Klausing Group.
 One of the most critical things we do to prepare for the landscaping season ahead is to take every step to prepare every one of our employees to represent our company safely and well.
 We have a specific, well-orchestrated way of doing this each year: a hands-on training event we call Spring Into Action.

 Luke Tedder says this with a smile, but underneath his joking exterior lies a wry recognition that the magical allure of running one’s own business can hide a certain sharp reality that isn’t always fun and games.